Kuadrant/kuadrant-operator/doc/user-guides/orphan-dns-records.md

 ```

-We should also see our alert eventually stop triggering also.
+We should also see our alert eventually stop triggering.